 There are well over 2 million unemployed in Britain today, even by official counting methods.
 Young people are the worst-hit section, accounting for nearly half of all those on Jobseekers Allowance.
 And that’s not counting the hundreds of thousands, if not millions, of young people who don’t sign on the dole for various reasons.

 Any day down at the job centre it’s the usual rubbish; it’s even getting hard to get a job in Asda or Tesco.
 The entire experience makes thousands of young people ill and depressed every year.
 How often have you applied for a job but not even been given an interview?
 It’s not because you’re not good enough, or your application was bad; it’s because there were probably hundreds of other applicants, and yours, at the bottom of the pile, got put in the bin.

 For millions of us, education offers the only way to a better future.
 But education doesn’t come cheap.
 Just as the government was scrapping the £30 a week EMA (Education Maintenance Allowance) they decided to give the banks £850bn!
 The ruling class believes that propping up a dying system is far more important than giving hundreds of thousands of working-class youth the chance to continue their education.

 Not content with denying us the right to further education at college, the ruling class has now decided to shut the doors to higher education too.
-New degree students in England and Wales will need to find £9,000 every year for fees – and that’s on top of living expenses!
+The Government has scrapped the Maintainance Grant scheme for students and new degree students in England and Wales need to find £9,000 every year for fees – and that’s on top of living expenses!
 The result is that even if you manage to stay in college, and even if you manage to get good grades, the chances of affording a university education are extremely slim.